 My support system

 I would have had daily anxiety attacks this past month and especially this weekend if it weren’t for my support system.
 First is my husband who took on a lot of the moving responsibilities that I have handled in the past.
 This made being able to continue working throughout this process possible.
 My daughter has been a big help with the packing and we have a bunch of friends who will be helping move our stuff to the storage facility this weekend and out of it once we have the keys to our new home.
 The angel who invited us to stay with her has made this detour in our moving process possible.
 She is saving us thousands of dollars by not having to live in a hotel for a couple of weeks.
 I thank God for her friendship every day!
 In addition to the people who have been helping, I couldn’t have done it without my current medical treatments.
 If you have been following my Oska Pulse Journey, you know that I have had some significant improvements in the past two months.
 Not only that but I have also noticed that my recovery time from flares, whether my conditions or my own stupidity was to blame, has also decreased.
 Last Sunday I needed a break, so the family and I went to Disneyland to ride the new Guardians of the Galaxy Mission Breakout ride.
 The day after my pain was insanely high.
-I though for sure I would be down for days if not weeks.
+I thought for sure I would be down for days if not weeks.
 Before allowing myself to freak out with worry of not being able to finish packing this week, I gave myself a day of rest.
 I medicated heavier than normal with medical marijuana, slept most of the day and all through the night, and used my Oska Pulse.
 The following day my spine felt better and the pain in my ribcage lessened to the point that I was able to pack some more.
 Before treating my conditions and body with Oska Pulse, the pain I experienced on Monday would have left me bedridden for weeks.
 So you can imagine how surprised I was to be able to resume packing just after spending one day and night in bed.
 This device is seriously amazing.
-By the way, if you want to try Oska Pulse yourself, be sure to use promo code DIVA to save $55.
-Also you can make payments if you pay with PayPal’s payment plan.
-Between Oska Pulse, CBD, and THC, this move will not only get done, it will get done without sentencing me with weeks or months of agonizing pain in bed.
+By the way, if you want to try Oska Pulse yourself, be sure to use promo code CYNTHIA55 to save $55.
+Between Oska Pulse, CBD, and THC, this move will not only get done, but it will also get done without sentencing me with weeks or months of agonizing pain in bed.

 Anyways, I need to wrap this up and get back to packing.
 Disneyland fans stay tuned, I will be updating and sharing what you need to know about Guardians of the Galaxy Mission Breakout when riding with a chronic illness or disability in a few weeks.